+Housing, travel expenses, a food stipend, research resources (including use of the expansive Scherer Library of Musical Theatre), studios, equipment and more are provided by the program.
+A mentor from the professional musical theatre community will also be assigned to support the writers.
 The colony will feature informal "salons" at which writers may present songs or scenes to fellow participants and for Goodspeed artistic staff and others in the industry.
 The Colony experience is not expected to be open to the public; the projects are delicate works in progress that need greenhouse warmth, not the blazing light of public scrutiny.

 The inaugural group of writers will be announced shortly.

 Goodspeed Musicals' 50th mainstage season begins this spring.
-The company's full-production season runs April-December.
-(Read about the 2013 season here.)
+The company's full-production season runs April-December. ( Read about the 2013 season here.)

 Michael P. Price is executive director of Goodspeed Musicals.
 For more, visit goodspeed.org.